HannesOberreiter/treatment-cost-austria/Readme.md

 ## Data Availability

 Because of privacy concerns the data is not public available but can be requests if good reason is given.

+## LaTeX Template

+This thesis was typeset with \LaTeXe.
+It uses the \textit{Clean Thesis} style developed by Ricardo Langner.
+The design of the \textit{Clean Thesis} style is inspired by user guide documents from Apple Inc.

 ## Shape Files